 After years of painting rooms, I have perfected the process and can tell you that 80% of a professional paint job is in the preparation.
 Today’s post will be about properly prepping your room before painting.
 Then I’ll post next week on how to paint your room like a pro.

 Start by removing everything from your room that isn’t bolted down to the floor (notice how I said “floor”.)
 You will be removing anything that is attached to the wall.
 That includes towel bars, TP holders, pictures, outlet covers and switch plate covers.
 I will allow you to leave a light fixture if it is a sconce style.
 But, otherwise, get it out of there, ALL of it!
+We are doing it we’ve started painting like a pro.

 But, how do you remove those toilet paper holders and towel rods if you can’t see the screw?